CBD Oil South Africa

 There are over a hundred compounds found in the cannabis plant that belongs to a class of substances called cannabinoids.
 Cannabinoids are a class of chemical compounds that act on cannabinoid receptors in cells that modulate the release of neurotransmitters in the brain.
 There are two types of cannabinoids: endocannabinoids which originate inside the body, and exogenous cannabinoids which arise outside of the body.
 2-AG and anandamide are the two most significant endocannabinoids, and exogenous cannabinoids include the THC and CBD found in cannabis.

 There are over a hundred compounds found in the cannabis plant that belongs to the class of substances called cannabinoids.
 The two main cannabinoids in cannabis are Delta-9 Tetrahydrocannabinol (THC) and Cannabidiol (CBD).
-Cannabidiol typically accounts for over 40% of the total cannabinoid content in the cannabis plant.
+CBD typically accounts for over 40% of the total cannabinoid content in the cannabis plant.
 CBD is well known for its many medicinal benefits.
 THC is well known because it typically causes a sensation of intoxication in users.

-Delta-9 Tetrahydrocannabinol, otherwise known as THC, is typically only found in minute amounts in CBD oil.
+Delta-9 Tetrahydrocannabinol, otherwise known as THC, is typically only found in minute amounts in CBD Oil.
 THC has an intoxicating effect on users; however, it has also been found to exhibit medicinal benefits for specific conditions.

 How Does CBD Oil Work?